papuSpartan/stable-diffusion-webui-auto-tls-https/README.md

  This extension allows you to easily, or even completely automatically start using HTTPS with SDWUI.
 [It will help prevent your shrek image generations from being stolen! (see below)]

 ### Usecase 1 - Automatic(Default):
-If this extension is enabled, by default, it will generate a key/cert pair and then add it to Python's(certifi) trust store.
+If this extension is enabled, by default:
+- generate a key/cert pair
+- read the Python trust store from Python certifi
+- create an intermediary bundle made from fusing our cert with the certifi trust store
+- pass bundle to requests using `REQUESTS_CA_BUNDLE`

 ### Usecase 2 - Bring your own certificate:
-If passed an existing key/cert pair by using `--tls-certfile` and `--tls-certfile`, the extension will try to add it to the Python(certifi) trust store.
+If passed an existing key/cert pair by using `--tls-certfile` and `--tls-certfile`, the extension will try to do the same as **Usecase 1** but with your specific certificate.
 *note: if you choose this option make sure that your SDWUI server name (--server-name) matches the common name set in the certificate you pass.
 Otherwise you will likely encounter an exception causing your program to crash.*

-With both of these methods, by adding this signed certificate to Python's trust store, the webui will be able to run using HTTPS.
-This is because the certificate will then be seen as valid by your system when the extension passes it to the webui.
+With both of these methods, by passing the certificate to Python requests as being trusted, the webui will be able to run using HTTPS.
+This is because the certificate will then be seen as valid by the SDWUI processes after the extension passes it to the webui.

 ## Installation
 You can install this extension automatically using SDWUI's "Extensions" tab if your installation is up to date.